web-work-tools/web-work-tools.github.io/content/posts/content-creation.md

 As per usual, this list will grow and become more organized over time.

-For now, it's just a copy\paste from the [GitHub-Pages Starter Pack].
+For now, it's just a copy\paste from the [GitHub-Pages Starter Pack](/content-creation/).

 ## Basics